Sandeep95640/my-ai-learning/machine-learning/supervised-ml-regression/README.md

 # 80% for training, 20% for testing

-# 📊 Model Evaluation Metrics (Regression)
+## 📊 Regression Evaluation Metrics

-Evaluating your model correctly is essential for understanding how well it performs and how much error it is making on unseen data.
+Evaluate the performance of your regression model using the following metrics:

 ---